The Floyd Rose-Fernandes Connection

 ●左用はMODELによってパーツ仕様が若干異なる場合がありますので、あらかじめご了承ください。 | ② Regarding Left-Handed Guitars

 Items marked with a ● are produced in batches and are not manufactured continuously.
 Depending on the model, there may be no stock available.
-In such cases, a delivery time of approximately 3 to 4 months is required.
+In such cases, a lead time of approximately 3–4 months is required.
 The price will be 20% higher than the standard list price.

 Note: Items with blank fields are not accepted for ordering.